Video games in China: Intellectual property protection

 As described above, China has had a history of a gray market of illegal imports and video game clones, both in hardware and software, as well as copyright theft/piracy as a result of poor intellectual property laws and enforcement in the latter part of the 20th century.

 Chinese developers have been known to copy video games from foreign developers which resulted in multiple clones of established video game franchises.
 Some developers take inspiration from existing games and incorporate the designs, gameplay and mechanics to their own IPs.
 There have been multiple lawsuits filed by major video game companies such as the case filed by Riot Games against Moonton Technology for copying its characters featured in League of Legends.
 Riot itself has failed to have U.S. courts rule in their favor due to the copyright-taking happening outside of the United States, but through its partner Tencent, they have been successful in lawsuits filed in China.
 There have been reports where plagiarists are credited as the original creators.
 Analysts have attributed the rise in plagiarism to lack of knowledge of the original IPs due to non-releases of games in the Chinese Markets, delays or outright ban by the Chinese government.

 More recently, with the tech industry boom in China, the government has implemented stricter copyright controls and processes, but it is still considered to be weaker than intellectual copyright protections in Western nations, which poses a threat for foreign companies seeking to sell into China.

 Because of the high amount of software piracy in China, many foreign game companies have been reluctant to enter the country's market with single player or console games.
 Instead, they have focused on selling online titles such as massively multiplayer online games as income from these titles comes largely from subscription fees or in game item purchases rather than the purchase price of the title itself.

-Nintendo claims that, as of February 14, 2008, China remains the main source of manufacturing pirated Nintendo DS and Wii games.